When Teen Drivers Are Allowed to Drive Grandparents Car

 Grandparents, you're an easy touch when it comes to your grandchildren, aren't you?
 That's the way it's supposed to be.
 They know it, too, by the way, and when they reach driving age, don't be surprised if they come around asking to borrow your car.

 Permissive Use and Your Grandchild

 Let's say that a member of your extended family is visiting you and wants to borrow your car.
 Someone like a sibling, aunt or uncle.
 Or grandchild.
 And you give them permission.
-In most cases, he or she will be insured under your policy.
+In most cases, they will be insured under your policy.
 That's what "permissive use" refers to.
 Just be sure the person (grandchild in this case) borrowing your car has a valid license.

 In the majority of jurisdictions, the term "permissive use" is interpreted broadly, and that's good for you.
 But that doesn't mean there aren't circumstances where loaning your car to a grandchild could be a problem.

 This is where permissive use, and loaning your car to a grandchild, can get a little tricky.
 Problems may arise when your grandkid is more than an occasional visitor to your home and/or borrower of your car.
-If that is the situation, you may have to add his or her name to your policy in order to be covered.
+If that is the situation, you may have to add their name to your policy in order to be covered.

 Lots of Wrinkles

 I'm don't mean in your physical appearance, I'm talking about loaning your car to your grandkid.
-For example, whenever you loan your vehicle to anyone that is not listed on your policy (including a grandchild), your policy takes the "primary coverage" status, which means that if your grandkid gets into an accident in your car, and it's his or her fault, your policy is primarily liable for the damages.
+For example, whenever you loan your vehicle to anyone that is not listed on your policy (including a grandchild), your policy takes the "primary coverage" status, which means that if your grandkid gets into an accident in your car, and it's their fault, your policy is primarily liable for the damages.

 Here's another wrinkle.
 If your grandchild falls under the category of a permissive use driver and gets into an accident in your vehicle, you are going to have to file a claim with your insurer and that means paying your deductible and possibly experiencing an increase in your premium rate.
 Something to think about before handing over the keys.